 For more information see section 5.4 of chapter 5.

-environment and opportunities for the development and promotion of smart youth work, and stimulating transversal partnerships.
+Policy support is also provided through international and European cooperation, study visits, exchange of good practices, creating the right environment and opportunities for the development and promotion of smart youth work and stimulating transversal partnerships.
 For instance, a new cooperation agreement 2019-2022 was concluded between Flanders and the Baltic States on smart youth work.
-On the agenda are study visits, development and dissemination of the concept of smart youth work, international conferences, exchange of good practices, web seminars, …The current cooperation programme between Flanders and Luxembourg 2018-2019 also pays attention to the development of a maker culture.
+On the agenda are study visits, development and dissemination of the concept of smart youth work, international conferences, exchange of good practices, web seminars etc., …The cooperation programme between Flanders and Luxembourg 2018-2019 also paid attention to the development of a maker culture.
 These international and European practices offer inspiration to support and inspire Flemish youth work.

-There is more and more focus on digital forms of youth work in Flanders: camps around artificial intelligence, a robot week, a new youth association around games, coding, apps and software, digital art...
-The Ambrassade has taken the initiative to support youth work organizations in their search for digital possibilities.
-Together with Cultuurconnect, they have been organising Dig It Up! an inspiration festival that explores the horizons of digital and online tools for art and culture experiences every year.
+There is an increasing attention for digital youth work in Flanders, which has had an extra stimulus due to the COVID-19 pandemic.
+The Ambrassade has taken the initiative to support youth work organisations in their search for digital possibilities.
+Together with Mediawijs, JEF, publiq, FARO and De Vlaamse Vereniging voor Bibliotheek, Archief & Documentatie (VVBAD), it has been organising ‘Dig It Up!’.
+This is an inspiration festival that explores the horizons of digital and online tools for art and culture experiences every year.
 However, youth work organizations also feel the need to focus on digital youth work.
 Since the online world is no longer separated from the world in which young people spend their time, youth work must also be given a place in the digital world of children and young people.
-There is consensus in youth work on the fact that, in light of the digital innovations, a kind of catch-up is needed that enables youth work to organise itself differently, to cooperate more with other organisations that are already more educated.
-The Ambrassade offers them a step-by-step plan in 3 steps:
+There is consensus in youth work on the fact that, considering the digital innovations, a kind of catch-up is needed that enables youth work to organise itself differently, to cooperate more with other organisations that are already more educated.

-1) Investigate what digital youth work means and what possibilities it offers for their own organisation; 2) Get inspired by examples of digital youth work at different levels 3) Set up cooperation across sectors.
+1) Investigate what digital youth work means and what possibilities it offers for their own organisation; 2) Get inspired by examples of digital youth work at different levels; 3) Set up cooperation across sectors.